theplant/appkit/README.md

 Secret Box provides a simple interface for encryption of data for storage at rest.

 It is implemented as a simple wrapper around `golang.org/x/crypto/nacl/secretbox` that takes care of handling the nonce.

+# Credentials

+Package to provide single interface for acquiring AWS (-only, for now) credentials for apps running on different platforms.